dave7802/PHP-Json-export-import/README.md

 # PHP-Json-export-import
-A simple script to fetch data from a database, retaining coloum names to reimport against an identical data structure
+A simple script to fetch data from a database, retaining column names to reimport against an identical data structure